nigelredding/act65.github.io/_posts/2017-12-02-histogram.md

 way with respect to ```hashval```, except that if we hit a hash of the same value, we increase the counter by ```1```.
 If the hash is less than the root hash, insert on the left.
 If they are equal, increase ```count``` by one.
 If it's greater, insert on the right.
 Repeat recusively.

+Then we've got our book in our tree. $O(n)$ bits of space were used.
+How long did it take to insert each item?
+Because of the uniformity of our hash values, we can see that the expected depth of any given node is $O(\log n)$ and hence it takes an expected $O(n \log n)$ to insert all the words.